 This IgG antibodies test is CE marked on both finger-prick (capillary) and venous samples.
 Our testing kit is also CE marked.
 This test will be analysed by an accredited laboratory.

 What is a coronavirus antibody test?

 This test checks for the presence of IgG antibodies to COVID-19 — which can be detected by taking a blood test at least 21 days after your symptoms started.
 It won’t tell you if you currently have an active COVID-19 infection, only if you've already been exposed.

 Why we’re offering this

 Testing is a crucial part in the fight against COVID-19.
 We want to help in any way that we can, particularly to help ease the burden on the NHS.
 We also understand that people want an accurate test that can tell them if they've had COVID-19.

 Do your test

-Your kit will be posted within 5 working days and contains everything you need to do your test at home.
-See instructions
+Your kit will be posted the next working day and contains everything you need to do your test at home.
+See instructions See instructions

 Post your sample